schibsted/WAAS/README.md

 export EMAIL_SENDER_HOST=smtp.example.com

 export DISCLAIMER='This is a <a href="example.com">disclaimer</a>'

+export ALLOWED_WEBHOOKS_FILE='allowed_webhooks.json'
 ```

 Add a json file named `allowed_webhooks.json` to the root folder of the project.
 This file is ignored by git.
 The content should be a list of valid webhooks, urls and your generated tokens like this:

 ```
 [